ASA1976/RAP-BTL/call_test.md

+# RAP-BTL
-# Relational Association Programming - Basic Template Library
+## Relational Association Programming - Basic Template Library

 Note: This is a **draft** version.
       Last edited on July 11th 2019.

-## std::function & ::invocation Performance Analysis
+## Performance Analysis - std::function & ::invocation

 Using the Assembly output from the LLVM clang++ version 7.0.1 compiler and output from The GNU Project Debugger version 8.1.1 on a 32-bit i686 Linux